Pips Answer for Wednesday, November 19, 2025

 The

-Nyt Pips hard answer for 2025-11-19
+NYT Pips hard answer for 2025-11-19

-Answer for 2025-11-19
+Complete answer for 2025-11-19 (Hard)

 Hard puzzle was a real brain-burner.
 The massive 'Equals' region involving six different cells was the key.
 If those six cells all had to be the same, I looked for a pip count that appeared frequently across my 13 dominoes.
 I noticed the sum of 10 appeared five times!